UNDER THE MOUNTAIN

 Frank senior may have changed his mind about leaving the land completely, because he withdrew his farm from sale in 1914.
 On the morning of his death in December 1915, he and his son John took their milk to the Midhirst factory.

-He is buried at the Midhirst Old cemetery with Julianna, and their son Frank.
-John and Rosalie are buried together there too.
-John died in 1903, aged 83, and Rosalie in 1916, aged 98.
+Frank Uhlenberg is buried at the Midhirst Old cemetery with Julianna, and their son Frank.
+His parents are buried there too, together.
+Johann (John) died in 1903, aged 83, and Rosalie in 1916, aged 98.

 The cemetery was allowed to go to ruin, with sheep grazing among the mostly broken headstones.
 Concerned descendants of the early settlers interred there met with the Stratford District Council, which in 2010 erected a memorial wall at the entrance, naming all those interred.
 Without it, there would be little chance of confirming who lies there.